swatisachan01/XAI_CNN_Explain/README.md

 # XAI_CNN_Explain

 A research-grade, PyTorch toolkit for **explaining convolutional neural network (CNN) image classifiers**.
-It trains (or loads) a CNN on public datasets and attributes its predictions back to the input using a broad set of gradient-based, CAM-based, perturbation-based and reference-based methods — then **evaluates those explanations quantitatively** with faithfulness metrics, so methods can be compared on evidence rather than by eye.
+It trains (or loads) a CNN on public datasets and attributes its predictions back to the input using a broad set of gradient-based, CAM-based, perturbation-based and reference-based methods, then **evaluates those explanations quantitatively** with faithfulness metrics, so methods can be compared on evidence rather than by eye.

 The repository is designed to be a clean starting point for interpretability experiments: every method implements the same narrow interface, so adding a new attribution method or a new evaluation metric is a small, local change.